Multiresolution Analysis and Statistical Thresholding on Dynamic Networks: Introduction

 In this paper, we introduce \us (\textbf{A}daptive \textbf{N}etwork \textbf{I}ntensity \textbf{E}stimation), a novel approach for detecting changes in dynamic networks across multiple temporal resolutions.
 Our approach takes inspiration in recent work in multiresolution analysis of point process \cite{bartlettSpectralAnalysisPoint1963,talebMultiresolutionAnalysisPoint2021,demirandaEstimationIntensityNonhomogeneous2011,cohenWaveletSpectraMultivariate2020}, and more generally wavelet analysis \cite{mallatWaveletTourSignal2009}, and adapts them to the network domain.

-\ptitle{Contributions} Our contributions can be summarized as follows: In Section \ref{sec:problem_setting}, we formulate change detection as a statistical signal processing problem, where the goal is to recover edge-level temporal signals from noisy dynamic network observations.
+\ptitle{Contributions. } In Section \ref{sec:problem_setting}, we formulate change detection as a statistical signal processing problem, where the goal is to recover edge-level temporal signals from noisy dynamic network observations.
 In Section \ref{sec:method}, we present a new statistical method for multi-resolution change detection, supported by theoretical guarantees.
 In Section \ref{sec:experiments}, we evaluate our method on both synthetic and real-world datasets, demonstrating that \us outperforms fixed-resolution approaches by effectively capturing changes at multiple time scales in dynamic networks.